When it comes to food, Hanoi is our favorite city in Vietnam. That’s saying a lot considering how good Vietnamese food is throughout the country.

 What We Paid: VND 30,000 per bowl of pho

 If I could eat just one Vietnamese dish for the rest of my life, then it would definitely be bun cha.
 I love this dish and ate it as often as I could in Hanoi.
-It’s commonly eaten with nem cua be which is a type of fried spring roll made with crab.
+It’s commonly eaten with nem cua be, which are fried Vietnamese spring rolls made with crab.

 9. Bun Cha Dac Kim

 This was where we had our first taste of bun cha two years ago.
-Open since 1965, Bun Cha Dac Kim has long been considered one of the best places to have bun cha in Hanoi.
-In fact, when my brother and sister-in-law took a food tour in Hanoi, their local guide took them here.
+Open since 1965, Bun Cha Dac Kim has long been considered one of the best restaurants to have bun cha in Hanoi.
+In fact, when my brother and sister-in-law took a Hanoi food tour, their local guide took them here.

 As described, bun cha and nem cua be are often eaten together so you should definitely get a side of these crab spring rolls to enjoy with your bun cha.
 They go perfectly well together.

 For me, bun cha with nem cua be is the perfect balance of flavor and texture.
-It embodies everything I love about Vietnamese food.
+It embodies everything I love about Vietnamese cuisine.

-I believe Bun Cha Dac Kim has more than one branch in Hanoi.
-We went to the one along Duong Thanh Street.
+I believe Bun Cha Dac Kim has more than one restaurant in Hanoi.
+We went to the branch along Duong Thanh Street.